eaton-lab/hack-the-planet/docs/sessions/session-20.md

 ## Icebreaker question
 * What do you do/get as a nice treat for yourself?

+* Browsing a nice bookstore; York peppermint pattie; Playing video games on switch; egg everything bagel with scallion cream cheese; Re-watching Law and Order SVU; going to a dessert shop for cakes; chilling with my friends; finding water to swim in; aperol spritz

 ## :material-book-variant: Learning objectives
 In this session we will learn about building interactive web-based dashboards for python data science programs.
 By the end of this session you will